huan/ducks/README.md

 import { createStore } from 'redux'
 import { Duck, Ducks } from 'ducks'

-import * as counterDuckAPI  from './counter'    // Vanilla Duck: +1 import * as dingDongDuckAPI from './ding-dong'  // Observable Middleware import * as pingPongDuckAPI from './ping-pong'  // Saga Middleware import * as switcherDuckAPI from './switcher'   // Type Safe Actions: ON/OFF
+import * as counterAPI  from './counter'    // Vanilla Duck: +1 import * as dingDongAPI from './ding-dong'  // Observable Middleware import * as pingPongAPI from './ping-pong'  // Saga Middleware import * as switcherAPI from './switcher'   // Type Safe Actions: ON/OFF

-const counter  = new Duck(counterDuckAPI)
+const counter  = new Duck(counterAPI)
-const switcher = new Duck(switcherDuckAPI)
+const switcher = new Duck(switcherAPI)
-const dingDong = new Duck(dingDongDuckAPI)
+const dingDong = new Duck(dingDongAPI)
-const pingPong = new Duck(pingPongDuckAPI)
+const pingPong = new Duck(pingPongAPI)

 const ducks = new Ducks({
   counter,